 Within this comprehensive online guide, we will be attempting to show how victims of an in flight injury due to an accident on a plane, could have grounds to make a claim against the airline for the harm they have suffered.
 We look at some of the common causes of flight accidents, and why you may be in a position to make a claim in similar circumstances.

-You may have unique aspects of your claim that are not covered in this guide.
+You may have unique aspects of your claim that are not covered in this guide such as wanting more information on the airline ombudsman in the UK.
 Therefore, if you need answers that are not provided by this guide, please call our team of experts today on 0800 073 8801.
-They can provide you with more advice and information, and arrange to get your claim started for you.
+They can provide you with more advice and information, and arrange to get your No Win No Fee claim started for you.

 Choose A Bookmark: